Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * `GameObject grabbedBy` - An optional GameObject to check if the Interactable Object is grabbed by that specific GameObject.
 Defaults to `null`
  * Returns
-   * `bool` - Returns `true` if the object is currently being grabbed.
+   * `bool` - Returns `true` if the Interactable Object is currently being grabbed.

-The IsGrabbed method is used to determine if the object is currently being grabbed.
+The IsGrabbed method is used to determine if the Interactable Object is currently being grabbed.

 #### IsUsing/1